jabbermouth/blog/docs/blog/posts/2022-11-12-Trunk-based-development-with-release-branches.md

 ## Pipelines

 A key part of any CI/CD setup is the pipeline(s) used to build and deploy the application.
-My prefferred approach is a templated one as it helps:
+My preferred approach is a templated one as it helps:

 - Minimise repetition
 - Allow for a single application configuration file